davidtchiu/davidtchiu.github.io/teaching/cs161/lab10.boulders/index.md

 #### Part II: BoulderSim and File Handling

-We currently have a way to draw boulders on the canvas, but if we were to add all the boulders into our program by hand, it would take forever and it would be error-prone due to human fallacies!
+We currently have a way to draw boulders on the canvas, but if we were to add all the boulders into our program by hand, it would take forever and it would be error-prone!
 Instead, NASA has collected the sizes, starting positions, and velocities of each boulder in a comma-separated file.
 This file is named `boulders_data.txt`, and it's been provided to you in the project folder.
-You can open it up to see its contents, if you're curious!
+You should open it up to see its contents!

-The next objective is to write a class, like `CircleDrawer` from before, that manages a collection of Boulders.
-This class will read from the `boulders_data.txt` and construct `Boulders` based on the properties given in the file.
-Then it will allow us to simulate the motions of all these boulders over time.

-- Open up `BoulderSim`.
-You'll see a constructor and a couple methods that need to be filled in.
-But first, an instance of the `BoulderSim` class needs to contain a collection of Boulder instances so that it can make them all move around the screen.
-Start by defining an instance variable for the ArrayList that will be used to hold all of the `Boulders`.

-- Implement the constructor, which inputs the name of the file containing the boulders' data.
-Before we dig into what the constructor does, let's have a look at the boulder file's format.
 Here is the content of `boulders_data.txt`, which is given to you in the project:

   ```
   50,372.1875893819677,133.87776166702926,11.932056023677355,-10.554410451924971